 How to manage the top three fleet management safety risks

 Preventative maintenance is proactive.
-Software can provide an invaluable tool to schedule annual MOTs, services, and regular safety inspections for vehicle fleets.
+Software such as ClaimControl with the motor module can provide an invaluable tool to schedule annual MOTs, services, and regular safety inspections for vehicle fleets.

 Maintenance plans should include safety inspections, with consideration of different vehicle types and their usage.
 Older vehicles, or vehicles that acquire higher than expected mileage may need more frequent safety inspections.